francescoraves483/S-LDM/README.md

 # IMPORTANT

-The MIT license applies to all the modules included here, **except** for the `js` directory and for all the source files of the vehicle-visualizer module, which is licensed under GPLv2.
+The MIT license applies to all the modules included here, **except** for the `js` directory and for all the source files of the `vehicle-visualizer` and `options` modules, which is licensed under GPLv2.